Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

 Next, we need to connect our desktop repository with the one on GitHub.
 We do this by making the GitHub repository a **remote** of the local repository.
-The home page of our new repository on GitHub includes the string we need to identify it ([Figure](git-cmdline-repo-link)).
+The home page of our new repository on GitHub includes the string we need to identify it ([Figure- Repo link](git-cmdline-repo-link)).

 ```{figure} ../figures/git-cmdline/repo-link.png
 :name: git-cmdline-repo-link